Olivialrj/Final_Project/README.md

 ### CSS Modules or Styled Components (if applicable)

 Overview: A technique for writing CSS that scopes styles to individual components, preventing style conflicts and enhancing modularity.
 Benefits: This approach allows for better organization of styles and easier maintenance as the application grows.

-### Weather API Integration

-Overview: The app integrates with a weather API to fetch real-time weather data, providing users with relevant clothing recommendations based on current weather conditions.
-Techniques: Asynchronous Fetching: Using fetch or axios for making asynchronous API requests to retrieve weather data, which is then processed and displayed in the app.
-Data Filtering: Implementing functions to filter weather data and match it with the appropriate clothing items.

 ### React Hooks